mortael/script.skinshortcuts/resources/docs/advanced/Property patterns.md

 </item>
 ```

-Has the following variable available (case insensitive):-
+Has the following variable available (case-insensitive):-

 * `::LABEL::`
 * `::ICON::`